jalapic/SNA_workshop/README.md

 We will evaluate methods for identifying how indiviudals preferentially associate with or avoid others.
 In this section we shall cover topics such as cliques, clusters, spatial autocorrelation, and assortativity/homophily.

 *- Introduction to Network Randomization and Random Models.*
 It is critical in network analysis to evaluate how likely it is to observe a given network metric for our network of interest.
 This module will introduce how to use null models (randomizations/permutations or random graphs) to test whether networks have characteristics that are especially surprising after accounting for non-independence.
-We also will learn how to generate confidence intervals for network metrics and carry out significance testing.
-We shall learn how to use the ‘igraph’ package for random graph generation.
+We will examine conditional uniform graphs, standard random graph models as well as determining if these methods are appropriate for our data formats.

 **Day 3**